Disentanglement via Latent Quantization: Introduction

 We manifest this inductive bias by drawing from two common ideas in the machine learning literature: discrete representations~\citep{oord2017neural} and model regularization.
 Specifically, we propose (i) quantizing a model's latent representation into learnable discrete values with a separate scalar codebook per dimension and (ii) applying strong regularization via an unusually high weight decay~\citep{loshchilov2019decoupled}.
-Intuitively, forcing the model to reuse a small number of values that combinatorially construct the latent code encourages it to assign a consistent meaning to each value, an outcome that weight decay explicitly incentivizes by regularizing towards parsimony.
+Intuitively, forcing the model to use a small number of scalar values to combinatorially construct many latent codes encourages it to assign a consistent meaning to each value, an outcome that weight decay explicitly incentivizes by regularizing towards parsimony.

-A side benefit of models with quantized latents is that they sidestep one issue that has hindered evaluation in previous works: they enable the use of simpler, more robust distribution estimation techniques.
-As a further methodological contribution, we present \ourmetrics{}, new metrics for the \underline{m}odularity, \underline{e}xplicitness, and \underline{c}ompactness of disentangled representations that are cohesively grounded in \underline{info}rmation theory and fix other well-established shortcomings in existing metrics.
+A side benefit of models with quantized latents is that they sidestep one issue that has hindered evaluation in previous works: they enable the use of simpler, more robust distribution estimation techniques for discrete variables.
+As a further methodological contribution, we present \ourmetrics{}, a new set of metrics for the \underline{m}odularity, \underline{e}xplicitness, and \underline{c}ompactness of (both continuous and discrete) representations that is cohesively grounded in \underline{info}rmation theory and fixes other well-established shortcomings in existing disentanglement metrics.